 The control is provider-aware and only appears for models that support it.
 The level maps to each provider’s own knobs - on OpenAI it becomes reasoning_effort; on Ollama it toggles thinking and its depth.
 Off sends no reasoning option at all, which is the safe default for non-reasoning models.
 See Context Engineering → Reasoning effort for the mapping.

 The tools icon on the selector row opens the tool popover.
-It is the per-chat switch for what the agent may call:
+It is the per-chat switch for what the agent may call, and it offers two mutually exclusive ways to decide:

 The system prompt frames every turn.
 You can type one in the settings drawer, or pull a ready-made preset or a variable-driven template from the Prompt Library (clipboard icon in the header).
 The two are related but distinct - a preset is a complete prompt you apply as-is; a template has `` you fill in first - and each has its own page below.